-- Navy sweatshirts / cardigans (a logo is not required). - White or light blue polo shirts. - Grey, navy or black 'bottoms', e.g. trousers, shorts, pinafores, skirts. - In the summer an optional extra of blue gingham dresses. - Sensible dark footwear (flat and closed toed). - Clothes for P.E. plimsolls or trainers, black shorts/leggings/jogging bottoms and a white t-shirt. - No jewellery, other than plain stud earrings which should be taped on P.E. days.
+- Navy sweatshirts / cardigans (a logo is not required). - White or light blue polo shirts. - Grey, navy or black 'bottoms', e.g. trousers, shorts, pinafores, skirts. - In the summer an optional extra of blue gingham dresses. - Sensible dark footwear (flat and closed toed). - A change of clothes for P.E. plimsolls or trainers, black shorts/leggings/jogging bottoms and a white t-shirt. - No jewellery, other than plain stud earrings which should be taped on P.E. days.